-Vivitrol treatment in Richmond, VA
+Vivitrol treatment in Virginia

 Getting and staying sober can be difficult for many that are on a path towards recovery.
 If you or a loved one struggles with addiction, know that the Master Center can help.
-With Vivitrol treatment, individuals who are dependent on alcohol or narcotics in Virginia can fight off the cravings and get a head start towards sober living.
+With Vivitrol treatment, individuals who are dependent on alcohol or opioids in Virginia can fight off the cravings and get a head start towards sober living.

 What is Vivitrol?